nmaludy/clue/README.md

 ```

-# How to setup protobuf dependency from source
+# How to setup protobuf dependency from source (note has already been done, just putting it here as reference)

 ```
 sudo yum -y install maven